StarCraft: Development

-In November 1998, Blizzard Entertainment won the court case against Microstar Software.
-In the settlement, Microstar agreed to pay an undisclosed amount in punitive damages and to destroy all remaining copies of Stellar Forces in its possession, as well as to formally apologize to Blizzard Entertainment.

 After the release of the first two add-on packs, Blizzard Entertainment announced the official expansion pack to StarCraft, entitled Brood War.
 Most of the team at Blizzard Entertainment responsible for StarCraft returned to work on Brood War.
 Development on Brood War began shortly after StarCrafts release, and Blizzard Entertainment were assisted by members of Saffire, who were contracted for a variety of tasks consisting of programming and design for levels, visuals and audio effects.

 In 2001, StarCraft: Ghost began development under Nihilistic Software, with the aim of releasing the game for the Xbox, PlayStation 2, and GameCube during late 2003.
 Unlike previous real-time strategy StarCraft titles, Ghost was to be a tactical third-person action game.
 Although the press was positive about the video game console direction taken by Ghost, the game was consistently delayed, and during the third quarter of 2004, Nihilistic Software discontinued their work with the project.
 Blizzard stated that Nihilistic Software had completed the tasks it had been contracted for and that the game would be delivered on time.
 The game was never released, although footage purported to be from the game was leaked online in 2021 before being taken down due to a request by Blizzard.

 StarCraft II was announced on May 19, 2007, nearly a decade after the original, at the Blizzard Worldwide Invitational in Seoul, South Korea.
 StarCraft II was being developed, under the codename Medusa, for concurrent release on Windows XP, Windows Vista and Mac OS X. Blizzard announced a release date for July 27, 2010.
 Development on the game began in 2003, shortly after Warcraft III: The Frozen Throne was released.

+A new installment in the series was revealed to be in development in September 2024, reportedly being managed by a small team within Blizzard that was mostly laid off after the cancelation of their Odyssey survivial game and Microsoft's acquisition of Activision Blizzard.
+The first-person shooter was already being developed for three years by that point.
+Around the same time, rumors surfaced of another game being helmed by Korean developer Nexon, one of four companies that had competed for publishing rights of the StarCraft IP, though Blizzard declined to comment on this alleged project.
+A first look at the new installment, an open-world shooter simply titled StarCraft slated for a 2030 release, was presented at BlizzCon 2026 on September 12, 2026.